chaitrasj/chaitrasj.github.io/_posts/2014-3-3-Hello-World.md

 Me: I was not getting what more is given, but after struggle for 2–3 minutes, with their hints, I said weights and biases are applied, I said yes linear function of x is given as input.

 (Actually, x is multiplied with weights and added with biases, and this linear function of x is given to the neuron as input, but I didn’t knew it happens in all neural networks, and I took lot of time to answer this very basic question, so they had started getting pissed off.)

+Interviewer 1: What is a linear function?
+Me: Sir, if we take x as input and if y changes linearly with x, then the mapping from x to y is a linear function.
+I explained y=mx+c equation on board.
+But they were not satisfied with my answer.

+Interviewer 1: What does the neuron do?
+Me: Sir, it’s a function, which we generally take to be a sigmoid function, and wrote the equation for that, which involved the exponential term.

+Interviewer 1: What is e in this equation?
+Me: Sir, it’s the exponential term, added to keep values of y between 0 and 1.

+Interviewer 1: But what exactly is exponential e?
+Me: Sir. it’s a constant, used to get exponential characteristics

+Interviewer 1: What kind of constant?
+Me: It’s an irrational number

+Interviewer 1: What are irrational numbers?
+Me: Um, Sir the numbers cannot be expressed as ratio of 2 natural nos. and after the decimal, the number goes on forever without repeating.

+Interviewer 1: So what is 0.11111…..
+Me: I tried to see express this as ratio of 2 natural nos. but I didn’t get, so I said it’s irrational, and they were laughing (Fair enough because it’s a rational number)

+Interviewer 1 and 2 were done with me, but Interviewer 3 insisted to ask one question on probability

+Interviewer 3: What is linearity of expectation.
+Me: Explained it on board.
+That was the end of my interview.

+Results: As expected, I was not selected, but I was kept in waiting list.

+Suggestions:

+If you are asked about your research interests, it’s always safe to say that Sir, I have not yet figured out where my research interest lies, I would like to try new things during MS and explore my interests.
+There would be many topics for which we prepare by seeing videos on Youtube.
+For answering gate questions, they may be enough, but for interviews in IIT, unless and until you know a topic thorougly, don’t claim that you know something.
+If the interviewer asks tell me something about yourself, think well and say because those words which you say will drive your interview.
+I felt they were not satisfied with intuitive definitions and were expecting more mathematical answers.
+Thanks for reading guys, and if you liked my post, don’t forget to Upvote it and share among your friends for whom this may be helpful.
+Cheers!